Skip to main content

-Create a security group and assign it to a server port
+Create a security group and assign it to a server port via Terraform

-We recommend that you create resources in order.
-If you create all resources at once, Terraform will take into account the dependencies between resources that you specify in the configuration file.
-If dependencies are not specified, resources will be created in parallel, which can cause errors.
-For example, a resource that is required to create another resource may not have been created yet.
+We recommend creating resources in order.
+If you create all resources at once, Terraform will account for dependencies between resources that you specified in the configuration file.
+If dependencies are not specified, resources will be created in parallel, which may lead to errors.
+For instance, a resource required for creating another resource might not have been created yet.

-- Create a private network and subnet.
+2. Create a private network and a subnet.

-- Create a port on the network.
+5. Create a port in the network.

 Configuration files